BREAKING!! Pehredaar Piya Ki Goes Off Air; Suyyash Rai Shocked!

 Rajput Community Unhappy!

-If sources are to be believed the Rajput community was unhappy with the portrayal in the show and had an objection!
+If sources are to be believed the Rajput community was unhappy with its portrayal in the show and had an objection.
 Hence, the channel decided to pull the plug on the show.

 Channel Issues Official Statement

-The channel has issued official statement for the same.
+The channel has issued an official statement for the same.
 The statement reads, "Effective 28th August 2017, we are pulling off our programme, Pehredaar Piya Ki, from television."

 The Statement Further Read…